IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 └── requirements.txt
 ```

-Here [`prediction`] is a Python package, and it is likely to contain many more
+Here [`prediction/`] is a Python package, and it is likely to contain many more
 files than the ones listed.
 The [`main`] file is the entry point for
 command-line invocation, the [`task`] module defines the actions that the
 package is capable of performing, and the [`model`] module defines the model.